Call4Cloud | MMP-C | Autopilot | Device Preparation

 3. Troubleshooting WNS

-The first thing I needed to do was to find a working device so I could compare the outcome.
-Once I found a working device, I opened Fiddler on my device and made sure that I captured everything that was going on, on my device.
+The first thing I needed to do was find a working device to compare the outcomes.
+Once I found a working device, I opened Fiddler on my device and made sure that I captured everything that was going on.

 I pressed the run command to kick off the KQL query and started watching Fiddler.
-On a working device, it should get the devicequeryresults in the response but on my not working device, something else happened.
+On a working device, it should get the devicequeryresults in the response, but something else happened on my not working device.
 Instead of showing me that an error occurred, I got the message: An Internal Server error has occurred

-An Internal Server error occurred, sound like an internal server error?
-In the devicequery blog, I showed you how Intune performs a device query to retrieve the information.
-One of the most important parts of this flow is the Push Notification that needs to be sent over to your device.
-From there on you could watch the Intune Management Event log executing the device query.
+An Internal Server error occurred.
+Does this sound like an internal server error?
+In the device query blog, I showed you how Intune performs a device query to retrieve the information.
+One of the most important parts of this flow is the Push Notification that needs to be sent to your device.
+From there on, you could watch the Intune Management Event log executing the device query.

-If the WNS service is able to communicate with your device, a Push notification will be sent to your device.
-One of the places you will need to start looking is the PushNotification-Platform event log.
+If the WNS service can communicate with your device, a Push notification will be sent to it.
+One place you will need to start looking is the PushNotification-Platform event log.

 This event log should mention the push notification the second you press run to execute the device query.
 As shown below, in a working situation we will spot the event 1225, which mentions that WNP Transport Layer received a command.

-If the event log doesn’t mention this push notification, nothing is being sent over to your device.
+If the event log doesn’t mention this push notification, you can be sure that no push notification was sent to your device.
 You can be sure of that!

-So, on my device, that push notification didn’t show up and with it, I was pretty sure that the Intune Management Extension log was not going to mention anything.
+So, on my device, that push notification didn’t show up, and with it, I was pretty sure that the Intune Management Extension log would not mention anything.

 But what if, Cloud notifications aren’t enabled?
 Does it break this new Intune feature called Device Query?
 Let’s find out, shall we?